Career Development - Orthopaedics

 The Orthopaedics Interest Group can also help connect students with faculty to inquire about shadowing opportunities.

-Ortho Pathways Faculty Advisor: Dr. Andrew Apple
+Ortho Pathways Faculty Advisor: Dr. Leland McCluskey

 Research Opportunities

-Dr. Bill Sherman, Vice Chair of Research
+Dr. Bill Sherman, Research Committee Chair

 Dr. Chandra Vemulapalli